mbonat/rubyonrailstutor/lesson3.md

 ### STRATEGIC LEARNING GOALS
 1. Understand how information travels between the browser and server.
+1. Begin to conceptualiz the triggers that occure as the server receives a request and access a controller and how this process is basically 'ruby malleable'.

 #### SCREENCAST OF STRATEGIC LEARNING GOALS